Allysto/Allysto/README.md

 ---

-*Open to opportunities in software development, Java development, data analytics, and IT consulting.*
+*Open to opportunities in software development, Java development, data analytics, big data, and IT consulting.*